 Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
 (2) Internal microphones Record sound.
-(3) Infrared camera lights (select products only) On: The infrared camera is in use.
-(4) Camera light On: The camera is in use.
-(5) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 20 .
-(6) Infrared camera (select products only) Allows a facial recognition logon to Windows [®] , instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 38 .
+(3) Camera light(s) On: One or more cameras are in use.
+(4) Camera(s) Allow you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 24 .
+Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
+For more information, see Using Windows Hello (select products only) on page 43 .
+NOTE: Camera functions vary depending on the camera hardware and software installed on your product.

-The antennas are not visible from the outside of the computer, and antenna location varies.
+\The antennas are not visible from the outside of the computer, and antenna location varies.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.